tomgross/OpenOLAT/README.md

 ### REST API

-To read the OpenOLAT REST API documentation:
+To read the OpenOlat REST API documentation:
-1. start OpenOLAT
+1. start OpenOlat
 2. go to Administration -> Core configuration -> REST API
 3. Make sure the REST API ist enabled
 4. Click the documentation link in the admin panel or open YOURSERVERURL/restapi/api/doc in your browser